Lost-Rabbit-Digital/SpudCustoms/project_management/scratch_pad.md

-    [ ] - There is no continuing shift, after you reach quota you hit the shift summary and end the game [ ] - Move shift summary to end of game, not end of shift, on quota reached restart, on strikes reached end game [ ] - Sometimes the potatoes don't give you a passport
+    [ ] - There is no continuing shift, after you reach quota you hit the shift summary and end the game [ ] - Move shift summary to end of game, not end of shift, on quota reached restart, on strikes reached end game [ ] - Sometimes the potatoes don't give you a passport [ ] - Don't allow grab while passport is moving, toggle a is_currently_animated boolean to check when picking up [ ] - Passport comes from random x/y, instead of down the slot
   Tasks:
     Graphics:
       [ ] - Timeout doesn't clear stamps from passport
       [ ] - Change "Runner Escaped" to capitals
-      [ ] - Potato time left timer doesn't size back up after shrinking [ ] - Passport comes from random x/y, instead of down the slot [ ] - Approval message is the wrong format, should be large green text [ ] - The potato does not leave the customs office when the time runs out, set x/y [ ] - "You have caused unnecessary suffering" is in the wrong format, should be large red text [ ] - Potatoes appear above table instead of under when border runner leaves map on south side [ ] - Missile gets stuck if border runner leaves while airborne, keep track of last spot and send missile there [ ] - Replace missile sprite
+      [ ] - Potato time left timer doesn't size back up after shrinking [ ] - The potato does not leave the customs office when the time runs out, set x/y [ ] - "You have caused unnecessary suffering" is in the wrong format, should be large red text [ ] - Potatoes appear above table instead of under when border runner leaves map on south side [ ] - Missile gets stuck if border runner leaves while airborne, keep track of last spot and send missile there [ ] - Replace missile sprite
-      [ ] - Update "You made the right choice officer" and implement the green number score system instead [ ] - Make sure scores are shown above their respective action (stamping, missiles, scanning) [ ] - If the player has 0 points do not say "-500 points" when a potato escapes [ ] - Display the score for longer, a few seconds, so the player can read it
+      [ ] - Make sure scores are shown above their respective action (stamping, missiles, scanning) [ ] - If the player has 0 points do not say "-500 points" when a potato escapes [ ] - Display the score for longer, a few seconds, so the player can read it